-The probability of the WPC 24-hour QPF being equal to or greater than 0.25 inches (~6 mm) is derived using a 24-hour deterministic QPF (disaggregated from the WPC medium range Day 4-5 and Day 6-7 deterministic QPF), and the 24-hour QPF from a multi ensemble system composed from the previous and most recent available Global Ensemble Forecast System (GEFS) and Canada Meteorological Center Ensemble (CMCE) forecasts (20 for each run of the GEFS and CMCE or 80 members in total).
+The probability of the WPC 24-hour QPF being equal to or greater than 0.25 inches (~6 mm) is derived using a 24-hour deterministic QPF (disaggregated from the WPC medium range Day 4-5 and Day 6-7 deterministic QPF), and the 24-hour QPF from a multi ensemble system from the most recent available Global Ensemble Forecast System (GEFS), European Center Ensemble System (ECENS), and Canada Meteorological

-The 24-hour deterministic WPC QPF is used as a mean and the 24-hour QPF from multi ensemble system members are used as variance to calculate a cumulative distribution function (CDF) to determine the probability of the WPC 24-hour QPF being equal to or greater than 0.25 inches (~6 mm).
+Center Ensemble (CMCE) forecasts.
+The 24-hour deterministic WPC QPF is used as a mean, and the 24-hour QPF from multi ensemble system members are used as variance to calculate a cumulative distribution function (CDF) to determine the probability of the WPC 24-hour QPF being equal to or greater than 0.25 inches (~6 mm).

-The probability of frozen precipitation (snow/sleet) is calculated by using precipitation type fields from each of the members of the GEFS and CMCE forecasts (80 members aggregate).
+The probability of frozen precipitation (snow/sleet) is calculated by using precipitation type fields from each of the members of the GEFS, ECENS, and CMCE forecasts (90 members aggregate).
 The precipitation type data is computed by applying a decision tree algorithm using 2-meter temperatures, and temperatures at the mandatory isobaric levels 925 hPa, 850 hPa, and 700 hPa.
-An ensemble probability of frozen precipitation is then created using a mosaic of the snow, sleet, and freezing rain precipitation types for all 80 ensemble system members.
+An ensemble probability of frozen precipitation is then created using a mosaic of the snow, sleet, and freezing rain precipitation types for all 90 ensemble system members.